Westelijke Eilanden: Prinseneiland

-This island, at first called the Middeneiland, was named after the (first three) Princes of Orange Princes Island.
+This island, at first called the "Middeleiland", was named after the Princes of Orange.
+An attempt to call the Galgenstraat the Prinsendwarsstraat never got off the ground.

-After a city council conflict that lasted ten years, the sale of building plots on Princes' Island began in 1623.
-The island was intended for wood storage and tar.
-Of the 900 warehouses in Amsterdam, more than one hundred were on Prinseneiland.
+After a city council conflict about speculation and taxes that lasted ten years, the sale of plots on Prinseneiland began in 1623.
+The island was mainly intended for wood storage and tar.
+Of the 900 stone warehouses in Amsterdam, more than sixty were on Prinseneiland in the middle of the 18th century.

-An attempt in 1662 to call the Galgenstraat the Prinsendwarsstraat never got off the ground.
 Neeltje Pater from Broek in Waterland inherited at least eleven warehouses on the island.
+Typical are the wooden sheds, shipyards and studios across the street.

-Hardly anyone lived on Prinseneiland until after World War II.
-The island was rediscovered by the artists Jan Sierhuis, Johan van der Keuken, Jef Diederen, Reinier Lucassen, Peter Schat and Willem Breuker.
+After World War II the island was discovered by the artists Jan Sierhuis, Johan van der Keuken, Jef Diederen, Reinier Lucassen, Peter Schat and Willem Breuker.
 Since then, the island has turned into an attractive residential and working area.
-Most of the warehouses have been divided into apartments.
-The neighborhood still attracts many people with an artistic background: actors, musicians, furniture makers, program makers and artists, such as Benno Premsela, Ans Marcus, Willem Nijholt, Tijmen Ploeg, Raoul Hynckes, Han Wezelaar, Auke Hettema and Martijn Padding.
+Most of the warehouses, 25m deep, have been divided into apartments.
+The neighborhood still attracts people with an artistic background: actors, musicians, furniture makers, program makers and artists, such as Benno Premsela, Ans Marcus, Willem Nijholt, Tijmen Ploeg, Raoul Hynckes, Han Wezelaar, Auke Hettema and Martijn Padding.

-There are 38 national monuments on the island.
+There are 38 National Historic Landmarks on Prinseneiland.